 How much time you got? (laughs) I mean, that’s my reason for being.

-My wife Wendy and I have been married for 41 years.
-We have four kids, and 15 and three-quarters grandkids.
-There’s another one due at the end of April.
+My wife Wendy and I have been married for 42 years.
+We have four kids, and 16 grandkids.

 All my kids are doing wonderfully.
 My two daughters, Amanda and Hannah, are in the medical field.
 One runs a sleep study clinic, and one does x-rays and works in a cath lab.
-And my sons, Sean and Matt, one is manager at a Dollar Tree distribution center in Ocala, Florida, and the other works as a project manager for a really large electronic/fire suppression company on construction projects.
+And my sons, Sean and Matt, one is manager at a Dollar Tree distribution center in Ocala, Florida, and the other works as a Branch Manager for a fire suppression and alarm company.

 They’re all good people, who have given me wonderful grandkids.
 People say, don’t have kids, have grandkids and I would echo that.
 Now, I get to be the fun guy. (laughs)